Study shows how blame is assigned to male and female leaders

 Prof Lata Gangadharan, of Monash University, added: “Even though biases in the attribution of negative outcomes as observed in our study seem to favour women, such biases may still lead to adverse outcomes for women.

-The researchers caution that gender biases in evaluations that favor women may actually have negative consequences in the long run.
-Such biases could hinder the career development of female leaders and potentially lead to backlash against them.
-Furthermore, biases may create distortions in the incentives provided to all decision makers in positions of power, male and female, which could ultimately harm their future actions.
+“For example, gender biases in evaluations that favour women may hinder the development of their careers and increase the possibility of backlash against female leaders in the long run.
+They may also lead to distortions in the incentives provided to all decision makers in positions of power, male and female, and harm the future actions taken by them.”

 For the experiment 350 participants were put into groups of three, with one person randomly assigned as the leader who made a series of investment decisions on behalf of the group.

-In the study, the leaders faced a trade-off between making a costly investment that would lead to a positive outcome (high payoff) for the group or making a less costly investment that had a higher chance of resulting in a negative outcome (low payoff) for the group.
+The leader faced a trade-off between choosing a costly investment which led to a positive outcome (high payoff) for the group, or a less costly investment which had a higher chance of a negative outcome (low payoff) for the group.

 Therefore, the leader could either act prosocially (costly investment which increases the group’s chance of getting a positive outcome), or selfishly (less costly investment which increases the group’s chance of getting a negative outcome).